-Their successful run continued with Sanjay Leela Bhansali's "Khamoshi - The Musical" (1996), "Yes Boss" (1997) and "Kuch Kuch Hota Hai" (1998) and "Sarfarosh" (1999).
-They seemed to have depleted their creative juices by the onset of the 2000s and although they continued to deliver with films like "Kabhi Khushi Kabhi Gham" (2001), "Chalte Chalte" (2003) and "Fanaa" (2006), their music had started to sound dated and the hits were few and far between.
-They also stared facing flak for plagiarism and borrowing ideas from other composers.
+Their successful run continued with Sanjay Leela Bhansali's "Khamoshi - The Musical" (1996), "Yes Boss" (1997), "Kuch Kuch Hota Hai" (1998), and "Sarfarosh" (1999).
+They continued to deliver with films like "Kabhi Khushi Kabhi Gham" (2001), "Chalte Chalte" (2003), and "Fanaa" (2006) in the 2000s.
+In 2006, the duo called it quits and ended their 16-year-long music composing career as Jatin - Lalit.

 Depite several nominations, the duo could not bag the Filmfare Award but did manage to win many other awards.
 Jatin and Lait pursued solo careers as music director after they parted ways.